ibm-wsc/mq-zos/docs/certificates.md

 z/OS Systems Programming, MQ Administration

 ### Background
 IBM MQ for z/OS customers are continually looking for methods to keep their environments secure.
 Understanding how to use SSL/TLS with z/OS is critical to keeping up with encryption requirements.
-In this lab, you will set up the infrastructure for certificates in a IBM MQ environment.
+In this lab, you will set up the infrastructure for certificates in a IBM MQ environment and implemented SSL security between MQ Explorer and a z/OS queue manager.

 ### Overview of exercise